nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **A**: Simply use the `clear all` command.

 **Q**: Is it normal for the order of the books to change upon restarting the application?<br>
 **A**: Yes; it is a perfectly normal behaviour for the application **if there are loaned books in the book list**, as the intention is to show books that have been loaned as a priority in the list upon starting the app.
+Following this answer, the order of the book list does not immediately change after a `loan` or `return` command in order to prevent confusion in the sudden reordering of books while the app is in use.

 --------------------------------------------------------------------------------------------------------------------